Preparing For Empty Nest? See Six Strategies to Support You

 5. Practice the art of acceptance.
 See this time as part of a master plan – an unfolding and an unveiling.

-It’s often our ego and fear that have us thinking negatively.
-But if you look at it another way – this is the time for a bittersweet celebration.
+It’s often our ego and fear that lead us to think negatively.
+But if you look at it another way, this is the time for a bittersweet celebration.
 You’ve both come to this milestone together.

 Sometimes you may hear your inner voice saying, “This is so sad.
 All of this will be so hard.
 I’m going to be so lonely.”
 Now’s the time to stop and question – where is this voice coming from?